null

 Sound Isolation – What is it?

 Have you heard someone use the term “sound-proofing”?
-Many times it is used in a general sense to mean any kind of acoustic treatment.
+It is often used in a general sense to mean any kind of acoustic treatment.
 Sound Isolation, or making a room “sound-proof,” can be a complicated, time-intensive, and expensive process.
-Frequently, we find it’s important to remind people that acoustic wall panels (made by Auralex or any other manufacturer) are not designed to stop the transfer of sound in a room.
+Frequently, we find it’s important to remind people that acoustic wall panels (made by Auralex or any other manufacturer) are not designed to stop sound transfer in a room.

 The Difference Between Sound Isolation and Absorption

-Acoustic wall panels, no matter the core material, are used to help improve the sound INSIDE a room.
-This material helps absorb sound waves and prevents them from causing slap back echo and reverb in a small room.
-Isolation products stop the transfer of sound from one room to another by adding mass, different layers with different densities achieving the highest results.
+Acoustic wall panels, regardless of core material, are used to improve sound INSIDE a room.
+This material helps absorb sound waves, preventing slapback echo and reverb in a small room.
+Isolation products stop the transfer of sound from one room to another by adding mass and using layers with different densities, achieving the best results.
 Unfortunately, currently, this is the only way to properly isolate a room.

 Measuring a Room’s Isolation